The World of Marketing 4: Cold Marketing

 You see positives.

 They see someone saying, ‘Come and spend some hours of your valuable time, and at the end of the book possibly be lulled into buying something.’
 They see burden and risk.

 Because they are cold.
 Getting your book is something they are not yet ready for.

 For someone who has never met you before, who knows nothing about your writing, any offer that says ‘Download this book’ as the very first point of contact is a marketing mistake.
 But eager writers make that mistake all the time.
 Thousands of eager writers, flooding the internet with such demands.

 There are two ways of dealing with this:

 1. The very first offer we make for a cold list has got to be zero risk, all reward.
 This is for people who know nothing, people who have only casually come across your website or page.

 The most perfect offer you make on your website or to brand new, cold prospects is short, free, eye-catching information about you or the type of thing you write.
 Give them snippets; give them character studies; give them quotes, background, insights, images, testimonies from other readers.
 Don’t expect cold prospects to have more than fifteen seconds to spend, if that.

 Think about what most people really want when they’re looking for the kinds of stories that you write in the first place.
 Give them that, but with something that stands out and catches their attention.
 What kind of things stand out and catch attention?
-You’ll need to understand the technology behind How Stories Really Work and my marketing materials to know exactly what to use.
+You’ll need to understand the technology behind How Stories Really Work and Become a Professional Author to know exactly what to use.